How 3-Person Startups Ship Like 30-Person Companies

 The founders who succeed start with defined, repeatable workflows:

 These aren't glamorous, but they're the workflows eating your team's time right now.
-Automate them first, prove the value, then expand to more complex use cases.
+Automate them first, free up your people for higher-leverage work, then expand to more complex use cases.

 Mistake 4: No Human in the Loop